Convolutions for Spatial Interaction Modeling: METHODOLOGY

 In addition to the detection loss, end-to-end models also optimize for the prediction loss that is only applied to future waypoints of the actors.
-Moreover, we model the multimodality of the predictions~\cite{djuric2020multixnet} by classifying three modes for each actor (i.e., turning left, turning right, or going straight), where a separate trajectory is regressed for each mode along with its probability \cite{cui2019multimodal}.
-The focal loss is used for the mode classification, where the target is equal to 1 for the mode closest to the observed trajectory and 0 otherwise.
-In addition, trajectory regression loss is applied only to the trajectory mode that is closest to the observed trajectory.
+Moreover, we model the multimodality of the predictions~\cite{djuric2020multixnet} by classifying three modes for each actor (i.e., turning left, turning right, or going straight), where a separate trajectory is regressed for each mode along with the corresponding mode probability \cite{cui2019multimodal} based on the focal loss.
+In addition, regression loss is applied only to the trajectory mode that is closest to the observed trajectory.
 Then, the prediction loss is given as

-where $\hat{m}$ indicates an index of the mode closest to the ground truth.
-Future centroids and headings are relative to the cell center and the ADV heading, respectively (see Fig.~\ref{fig:architecture}a), while they are in the actor frames in the two-stage models (see Fig.~\ref{fig:architecture}b-c).
+where ${p_m^v}$ denotes probability of $m$-th trajectory mode of actor $v$, $1_c$ is an indicator function equaling $1$ if the condition $c$ holds and $0$ otherwise, and $\hat{m}$ indicates an index of the mode closest to the ground truth.
+Future centroids and headings are relative to the cell center and the AV heading, respectively (see Fig.~\ref{fig:architecture}a), while they are in the actor frames in the two-stage models (see Fig.~\ref{fig:architecture}b-c).
 Then, $\mathcal{L}_{det}$ and $\mathcal{L}_{pred}$ can be optimized together in a joint training.

 For single-stage models the detection and prediction values are both optimized in the first stage (Fig.~\ref{fig:architecture}a).
 On the other hand, when the first stage serves as a part of the two-stage architecture (Fig.~\ref{fig:architecture}b-c), $\mathcal{L}_{det}$ is optimized as a part of the first-stage output while $\mathcal{L}_{pred}$ is optimized in the second stage, discussed in the remainder of this section.